 Aug.
-6, 2019- When I first heard about the opportunity to make a presentation regarding suicide prevention at the 32nd Annual International D.A.R.E Training Conference in Phoenix I was instantly flooded by memories of my participation in the D.A.R.E Program as a kid.
-Implemented in schools throughout the United States, D.A.R.E (Drug Abuse Resistance Education) teaches students good decision-making skills designed to help them lead safe and healthy lives and cope with high risk circumstances including drugs, alcohol, violence and bullying.
-As D.A.R.E worked to expand their programing recently, they recognized the importance of addressing mental health and suicide among youths and reached out to AFSP for guidance.
+6, 2019- When I first heard about the opportunity to make a presentation regarding suicide prevention at the 32nd Annual International D.A.R.E.
+Training Conference in Phoenix I was instantly flooded by memories of my participation in the D.A.R.E.
+Program as a kid.
+Implemented in schools throughout the United States, D.A.R.E.
+(Drug Abuse Resistance Education) teaches students good decision-making skills designed to help them lead safe and healthy lives and cope with high risk circumstances including drugs, alcohol, violence and bullying.
+As D.A.R.E. worked to expand their programming recently, they recognized the importance of addressing mental health and suicide among youths and reached out to AFSP for guidance.

-D.A.R.E presents More Than Sad is a collaboration between D.A.R.E and AFSP, based on AFSP’ More Than Sad: Teen Depression prevention education program for teens.
-This new module has been developed to be delivered by D.A.R.E’s school-based officers, who are law enforcement officers specially trained to deliver education programing in schools.
+D.A.R.E. presents More Than Sad is a collaboration between D.A.R.E. and AFSP, based on AFSP’ More Than Sad: Teen Depression prevention education program for teens.
+This new module has been developed to be delivered by D.A.R.E.’s school-based officers, who are law enforcement officers specially trained to deliver education programming in schools.

 This adapted version of More Than Sad is a six-lesson curriculum designed to teach teens to recognize the signs of depression in themselves and others; address and remove the sense of shame some people associate with mental health; demystify the treatment process; and encourage students to talk to a trusted adult about mental health.